KDVN/doc/kdvn_openerp_guide.rst

  **Purchase Order (for material & subcontract)**
  -----------------------------------------------

-When you choose  “Purchase Order” (by click PO & Expense, then Purchase Order), the follow screen will appear.
+When you choose  â€œPurchase Orderâ€� (by click PO & Expense, then Purchase Order), the follow screen will appear.
 User can find the information about material/subcon orders by typing the Purchase Order number (PO.
 No.), or narrow the selection by filtering from the other related information such as Job No., PO. price, budget code, supplier name, status of order, etc.